 Odfjell has today one of the world’s most energy-efficient chemical tanker fleets.
 We know that we are exposed to the risk climate change poses, and continuously work to understand, assess and mitigate that risk:

 - We annually conduct a climate risk assessment in accordance with TCFD recommended disclosure.
-The asssessment is published in our Annual Reports.
+The asssessment is published here.

 - To prioritize and better understand what is material for Odfjell and our stakeholders from an ESG perspective, we conduct a materiality assessment.
-This assessment is published in our Annual Reports and has been fundamental for the ESG reporting.
+This assessment is published here and has been fundamental for the ESG reporting.

 - To ensure consistency in our reporting, we also refer to a set of reporting guidelines and standards such as the SASB, the Global Reporting Initiative, and the Euronext Guidelines.

 - The screening criteria for marine transport under the EU Taxonomy does not allow traditional deep-sea shipping to be taxonomy aligned for the time being.
 Odfjell meets all taxonomy screening criteria, except the criteria for climate mitigation.
-We publish our EU Taxonomy criteria evaluation in the Annual Report.
+We publish our EU Taxonomy criteria evaluation here.
 As there are no criteria for terminals yet, Odfjell’s activity cannot be classified as green under the EU Taxonomy criteria per today.